m3rcuriel/training/deploy/deploy.md

 make file-structure
 make server NODE_ENV=production

-# once the server is running properly, press `ctrl-c` a few times, then...
+# once you've ensured that the server is running properly,
+# press `ctrl-c` a few times, then...
-make server NODE_ENV=production &
+./restart.sh
 ```